myanzik/Certify/README.md

 6. Signature proves that you have validated this document and signed it.
 7. you can check the signer of the document by uploading document and respective signature.

+## Demo

+You can see Demo here : https://www.youtube.com/watch?v=n2jBZkqVDCU

 ## Test

 Run testrpc at port 8545. then run: